 The overall game play has been tweaked but should be familiar to anyone who played the first game.
 One of the new features is the X-Ray Kill Cam.
 On certain shots you get to see the damage and trauma your bullet causes as it passes through the target.
 It can be gory and visceral to see your bullet put out an eye, smash through some organs, and shatter bones.

 The sniping mechanic is virtually unchanged depending on difficulty settings.
 The Difficulty settings determine basic AI behavior, how realistic your bullet physics are, and what tactical aides the player can rely on.
 At the highest difficulty setting the game has fairly realistic sniping mechanics which require the player to account for bullet drop over distance and bullet drift to the side from wind.

 The game still has stealth elements but they are focused more on staying out of direct line of sight and noise discipline.
 Also hiding bodies can prevent an enemy from frantically combing the area searching for a hidden sniper.
 Some elements like shot maskingnote is still present, but only in certain areas.

 The multiplayer has been changed up a bit from the previous game to include a Coop Campaign and new multiplayer modes.

-There are four DLC packs that have been released for the game.
-The Landwehr Canal Pack, The Neudorf Outpost Pack, Kill Hitler mission, and St Pierre.
-All of the packs introduce new missions separate from the main game and some packs add new weapons.
+There are four DLC packs that have been released for the game: The Landwehr Canal Pack, the Neudorf Outpost Pack, the formerly-Pre-Order Bonus Kill Hitler mission, and St Pierre.
+All of the packs introduce new missions separate from the main game and add new weapons.

 Up to 8 free multiplayer maps have been released for the game along with various updates to make them compatible with the game types.